1711-Games/LGNC/README.md

 (applicable only for `String` fields).
 * `DefaultEmpty: true` (experimental feature) if field is missing in request, assumes its default value (zero for `Int`, empty string for `String` etc) or `nil` (`null`) if field is optional.
 Default: `false`.
 * `DefaultNull: true` a shortcut for setting `IsNullable` and `DefaultEmpty` to `true`.
 Default: `false`.
 * `Validators` a map of validators (see below).

 #### Validators
 A field may have an arbitrary number of validators.
 All validators are executed sequentially (hence, order matters), failing at first error, therefore it is recommended to put lightweight validators on top, leaving heavy validators (`Regex`, `Callback`) to the bottom of the list.

-Every validator may have `Message` entry with error message if it fails.
+Every validator may have a `Message` entry with an error message if it fails.

 Field may have following validators:
 * `NotEmpty` is a validator without params, it just ensures that input string is not empty.
 It is recommended to use it in field body, rather than in validators list.
 * `UUID` is a validator without params, it ensures that input string is an UUID in hex form (`8011b1fb-74b5-4d23-b476-1f3c0e2edae8`, case insensitive)
-* `Regex` does validation against regular expression in `Expression` entry
+* `Regex` does validation against a regular expression in `Expression` entry
 * `In` ensures that field value is one of `AllowedValues` values.
 It is recommended to use it as `AllowedValues` in field body, rather than in validators list.
 * `MinLength` / `MaxLength` validates input string against minimum or maximum characters length specified in `Length` param (not ASCII symbols, but rather UTF-8 characters, hence string `💖É💖` must be treated as 3 symbols, not 10).
 Additionally, this validator may be in int form rather than in object: `MinLength: 3`.
 * `IdenticalWith` ensures that target `Field` value is identical with this one.
 Main use case is passwords, of course.
 This validator may be in string form: `IdenticalWith: password1`.
 * `Date` is a validator without params.
 It ensures that input string date is in `Shared.DateFormat` format.
 If format is not specified in
 `Shared.DateFormat`, it defaults to `yyyy-MM-dd kk:mm:ss.SSSSxxx`.
 * `Callback` is a special kind of validator.
-It allows programmer to specify custom validation for the field.
+It allows you to specify custom validation for the field.
 Use cases are username/email lookup in database, custom complex validations, calling external services for confirmation etc. There are two types of a callback validator: the one with arbitrary error messages, and the one with a hardcoded list of allowed errors.
 If you don't specify
 `Errors` key, it's treated as simple callback validator.
 Its body must return a tuple (pair) of error code (`Int`) and error message (`String`).
 `Errors` is a list of objects with following entries: `Code` of type `Int` and `Message` of type `String`.
 Additionally, `Error` may contain `ShortName` key which holds a short name of this error.
 It's useful for languages with `enum` data type, like Swift.
-Otherwise enum key will be just error message without whitespaces (which isn't really beautiful, let's admit that).
+Otherwise enum key will be just an error message without whitespaces (which isn't really beautiful, let's admit that).
-**Important**: target language implementation must ensure that callback with allowed list of errors can only return listed errors.
+**Important**: target language implementation _must_ ensure that a callback with an allowed list of errors can only return listed errors.

 ## Anti-patterns
 ### Don't use shared entities outside of contract
 #### tl;dr: LGNC isn't intended to describe your business logic models, it's _a layer_ between outer world and your business logic
 It may seem to be a good idea, for example, to define an ultimate shared entity named `User` and then use it throughout your app as a user model, but in reality it will eventually be re-assembled as someone (maybe even you) edits the schema, and happy you if your code would just stop compiling, because of broken definitions.
 Worst case scenario is when you don't even notice anything, but your business logic